openedx/docs.openedx.org/source/community/release_notes/sumac/dev_op_release_notes.rst

    - Additional Considerations: Commerce app itself is slated for deprecation nevertheless.
    - `courseware.enable_navigation_sidebar <https://github.com/openedx/edx-platform/blob/38f73442e78a8b9afb5543facd170dca830acb1a/lms/djangoapps/courseware/toggles.py#L86>`_  is now enabled by default.
 It was disabled by default in Redwood.

-For users running Tutor, they will automatically switch to the new app.
+- New Forums Implementation (migration from Ruby to Python forums backend) For users running Tutor, they will automatically switch to the new app.
 Instructions to migrate data from mongodb to mysql is available in the plugin README https://github.com/overhangio/tutor-forum/ (not yet merged, see this PR).

 Users not running Tutor will by default remain on the legacy cs_comments_service app.
 They need to read this part of the forum app README: https://github.com/openedx/forum?tab=readme-ov-file#forum-v2-toggle Some settings need to be defined even for legacy app users.